Machine learning & data-driven modeling in bioengineering

 Campuswire

-Allows for quick help from me & the TAs
+Allows for quick help from us, the TAs, and the LAs

 Learning Goals: